keboola/developers-docs/extend/component/code-patterns/interface.md

 so it is possible to distinguish for which transformation's component the code is generated.

 ## Next Steps

-- [Overview](/extend/component/code-patterns/overview) shows the code patterns from the user's point of view.
 - [Tutorial](/extend/component/code-patterns/tutorial) helps you to implement your first code pattern.
+- [Code Patterns Help](https://help.keboola.com/transformations/code-patterns/) shows the code patterns from the user's point of view.